Tear-Off and Overlay: Pros and Cons

 Do you have an old roof?
 Does it show signs that it’s time to get a new one?
 If it does, then it must be about time to consider roof replacement.
-This could be a really expensive project but you can think of it as an investment.
-After all, your roof is what protects you home and your family who lives in it.
+This could be a costly project, but you can think of it as an investment.
+After all, your roof is what protects your home and your family who lives in it.

 In reroofing, you can choose whether to overlay on your existing roof or to tear off the original roof and start from there.
 However, before you decide, there are pros and cons to be weighed for each method.

-It is highly expensive.
-It can cost at least a grand.
-If you are short in budget, then this could be a crucial factor.
+- It is quite pricey.
+It can cost at least $1000.
+If you are short on budget, then this could be a crucial factor.

-If you have a limited budget, putting additional layer of shingles on top of the old ones could be an option.
+- If you have a limited budget, putting an additional layer of shingles on top of the old ones could be an option.

 - You will be needing less labor to finish the roofing job.